Defense in Depth: The Basic Essentials of IT Security

 While the firewall may see all email as legitimate traffic, the spam filter will be able to give that added check within emails themselves for malicious attachments, links, images, etc. They can also protect you against general junk mail and try to keep your mailboxes as clean as possible.

-A lot of times a spam filter will come with your existing email package, whether it be Microsoft Office 365 or whatnot.
+A lot of times a spam filter will come with your existing email package, whether it be Microsoft 365 (formerly O365) or whatnot.
 This will likely have some base level of protection in place, but a lot of times it may not be enough in this complex cybersecurity landscape that seems to be ever changing.
 You may need to go with a third-party spam filter that does a little bit more in-depth spam filtering and coordinating.

 A good spam filter can even help protect you against phishing attacks.
 If you're familiar with phishing - where someone is trying to gain information from you by deception – some spam filters can identify patterns that detect whether the email is suspected of being a phishing attempt.